naomi52/bookstore_app/README.md

 # bookstore_app
-Using Java and SQL to create an app that behaves like a bookstore
+Using Java and SQL to design a virtual a bookstore